MTG/acousticbrainz-genre-dataset/README.md

 Two of our datasets (**AllMusic** and **Discogs**) are based on editorial metadata databases maintained by music experts and enthusiasts.
 These sources contain explicit genre/subgenre annotations of music releases (albums) following a predefined genre namespace and taxonomy.
 We propagated release-level annotations to recordings (tracks) in AcousticBrainz to build our datasets.

-Two other datasets (**Lastfm** and **Tagtraum**) are based on collaborative music tagging platforms with large amounts of genre labels provided by their users.
+Two other datasets (**Lastfm** and **Tagtraum**) are based on collaborative music tagging platforms with large amounts of genre labels provided by their users to characterise music recordings.
 We have automatically inferred genre/subgenre taxonomy and annotations from these tags following the algorithm proposed in [6] and a manual post-processing.

 Importantly, annotations in the datasets are multi-label.
 There may be multiple genre and subgenre annotations for the same music recording.
 It it guaranteed that each recording has at least one genre label, while subgenres are not always present.